Having a baby is not a joke.

 Watch out for postpartum depression.
 Ask for help when you need it.
 Share your thoughts with others.

-Self-care tip 14: Share work with your partner
+Quick self care tips for moms 14: Share work with your partner

 You shouldn't try to do everything yourself.
 Share things with your partner.
 Give him a chance to be involved.